hugoblancoiraola-dev/Applied_AI_Master_Portfolio/README.md

 ## 📌 Portfolio Status

-This repository is currently being expanded with additional projects in:
+This portfolio is being progressively expanded with selected projects from the Master's Degree.

-**Machine Learning · Deep Learning · NLP · Computer Vision · Explainable AI · Clustering · Time Series**
+**Projects currently available:**

+- ✅ ECG Arrhythmia Detection with Machine Learning
+- ✅ Credit Default Prediction & Explainable AI